rlingutla/scrumspace/README.md

 Remember, if you're not comfortable writing Sass (you'll love it though I promise), you can always write vanilla CSS in the sass files, it's all compatible.

-**Remember, do not modify the files in `build/css/`, they will be overritten on sass compilation.**.
+**Remember, do not modify the files in `build/css/`, they will be overwritten on sass compilation.**.

 ## Running the Dev Server